 Illustrate the steps and write the statements to be followed to insert a new link as the first link.
 (3 marks)

-c) yConsider the following binary search tree and answer the questions
+c) Consider the following binary search tree and answer the questions

 If the value 72 is inserted into this tree, which node becomes its parent?
 (1 mark)